guidocella/eloquent-populator/README.md

 }
 ```

-If you execute `php artisan stub:publish`, you can modify `factory.stub` to include the call to Populator so that `php artisan make:factory` will add it.
+If you execute `php artisan stub:publish`, you can include the call to Populator in `factory.stub` so that `php artisan make:factory` will add it.

 After guessing a model's formatters once, they are cached in a static property even across different tests.